mortenarendt/VagTransfer/results_and_figures.md

 ```

-ALL individual OTU models
+All individual OTU models
 -------------------------

-Here all the combinations are calculated.
+Here all the combinations of maternal vaginal week 36 and mode of delivery, compartment and time point are calculated.

 ``` r
 nperm <-1000